Genmaicha vs. Sencha

 Genmaicha is actually Sencha with roasted brown rice added.
 It was named after the Japanese word for brown rice or grain, which has a brown coating.
 Brown rice is first soaked and steamed.
 Next, steamed rice is roasted and popped, which enhances their taste and gives a nutty aroma.
 It is then mixed with sencha leaves in different ratios which vary from vendor to vendor, to balance the two different kinds of taste.

 The new form of tea has the savouriness of roasted brown rice and the grassy astringent flavor of tea leaves.
 A cup of Genmaicha has plenty of health benefits as it combines two beneficial ingredients.
-Sencha has a bit high caffeine level, and by mixing brown rice, it tones down to a healthier level.
+Sencha has a bit high caffeine level, and by mixing brown rice, tones down to a healthier level.

 Some tea that mentioned in this blog that we carry: